canonical/data-science-stack/docs/how-to/enable-gpus/enable-nvidia-gpu.rst

    all validations are successful

-Use Cases for Different Driver States
+Use cases for different driver states
 -------------------------------------

 The NVIDIA GPU Operator behaves differently depending on whether your system already has an NVIDIA driver installed.
 Below are the three primary scenarios:

-Device with No NVIDIA Driver Installed
+Device with no NVIDIA driver installed
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - The GPU Operator will **automatically install** the necessary NVIDIA driver.
 - This installation process may take longer as it involves setting up drivers and runtime components.
 - Once the process is complete, GPU should be detected successfully.

-Device with an Up-to-Date NVIDIA Driver
+Device with an up-to-date NVIDIA driver
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - The GPU Operator detects the existing driver and proceeds without reinstalling it.
 - However, to avoid redundant installations, it is recommended to disable driver installation explicitly when deploying the operator.
 - Follow the upstream documentation for the correct configuration to disable driver installation in this case.

-Device with an Outdated NVIDIA Driver
+Device with an outdated NVIDIA driver
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - If an older driver version is detected, the operator may attempt to install a newer version.
 - This could lead to conflicts if the outdated driver does not match the required CUDA version.
 - To prevent issues, update the driver manually or remove the outdated version before deploying the GPU Operator.

+.. _verify_nvidia_operator:

-Verify DSS Detects the GPU
+Verify DSS detects the GPU
 --------------------------

 After installing and configuring the NVIDIA GPU Operator, verify that DSS detects the GPU by checking its status: